Collin Mooney

 Collin Karl Mooney (born April 3, 1986) is an American former professional football player who was a fullback in the National Football League (NFL).
 He played college football for the Army Black Knights of the United States Military Academy.
 Mooney is West Point's all-time single-season rushing leader with 1,339 yards.
-In the last play of the 2008 Army-Navy Game, his final college game, he bested Mike Mayweather's record by a single yard.
+In the last play of the 2008 Army–Navy Game, his final college game, he bested Mike Mayweather's record by a single yard.
 Mooney played for the Tennessee Titans of the NFL during the 2012 and 2013 seasons, and later for the Atlanta Falcons.

-Early years
+Early life

 Mooney was born in Houston, Texas to Chuck and Kris Mooney.
 Mooney attended highschool at James E. Taylor where he played on both sides of the ball as a fullback and linebacker.
 He was a three-year letterwinner in football and earned All-Academic team honors all four years.
 Mooney also played baseball and belonged to the National Honor Society.